 Who we serve

-We know that for Latino immigrant communities in North Carolina, politics feels like something very far away.
-What happens in the State Capital, the General Assembly and the Government is distant.
-Normally we believe that public policies, laws and the Government do not have or have a slight impact on our lives.
+We know that politics feels like something very far away for Latino immigrant communities in North Carolina.
+What happens in the State Capital, the General Assembly, and the Government is distant.
+We usually believe that public policies, laws, and the Government do not have or have a slight impact on our lives.

-However, the reality is that they do have it although it goes unnoticed on a daily basis.
+However, the reality is that they do have it, although it goes unnoticed daily.
 Enlace Latino NC aims to help close that information gap between the diverse Latino immigrant community and the policies that affect them.

 Social communicator-journalist.
 Born in Colombia.
 Passionate about research and the community, her work has been recognized with more than 24 national journalism awards by the National Association of Hispanic Publications of the United States (NAHP).